Elshraby/DeepAerofoil/README.md

 # DeepAerofoil
-This project was jut a tool to apply the Basic Principles of Deep Learning in a topic I appreciate -- Airdoils.
-Two models were created the first is a regression model and the second is a convolutional neural network.
-The model will predict the Cl, Cd, and Cm of the airfoil based on the shape of the airfoil and the angle of attack.
+This project was my tool to apply the Basic Principles of Deep Learning in a topic I appreciate -- Airfoils.
+Two novel Neural Networks were created in PyTorch (regression model and convolutional neural network) with which their results were compared to a [similar project] (https://github.com/vicmcl/deeplearwing/tree/main) .
+The models will predict the Cl, Cd, and Cm of the airfoil based on the shape of the airfoil and the angle of attack.

-The M.O. will be the same as any other Machine Learning Project.
+The general steps were followed as any other ML project:
 1. Collect and Prepare the Data.
 2. Data-Preprocessing.
 3. Build the training model.